ORESoftware/nodejs-dep-check/README.md

 ```

-In the near future I will create make this runnable by command line, but for now, it's probably best used with a testing framework like Mocha, and I don't really see a good reason to make it a global package.
+It's probably best used with a testing framework like Mocha, but you can also use it from the command line.

+Caveats:

+(1) Make sure the CWD is the root of your project (aka, you issue the node or mocha command where your package.json file is)
+(2) This module unfortunately cannot help you with dynamically resolved require calls (aka, require(path.resolve('foo' + '/bar')))

-Currently it's configured to look at your entire project, so it always starts recursively with the root of your app.
+This module is configured by default to look at your entire project, so it always starts recursively with the root of your app.

-here's typical output - you might notice that there is line commented out
+here's typical output - you might notice that there is a line commented out

 ```
 //var redis = require('redis');